4glio/sasapps.io/content/posts/security-of-sasjs-apps-on-viya.md

 ## Introduction

-4GL is a boutique SAS Web App development agency with a singular focus of building web apps on SAS platforms.
+4GL is a boutique SAS Web App development agency who have had a singular focus of building web apps on SAS platforms for 10+ years.
 We also migrate legacy SAS 9 STP Web Apps to Viya, and have delivered multiple (successful) AF/SCL modernisations.

 When not working on customer projects, we are extending our own products - [Data Controller](https://datacontroller.io) (a data ingestion tool for SAS) and SASjs.